coderefinery/manuals/team-leaders.md

 As a team leader, you have a crucial role during workshops:

 - Encourage learners to learn from each other.
-- Acknowledge that some of the material can be difficult and that people in your breakoutroom will learn more working together.
+- Acknowledge that some of the material can be difficult and that people in your team will learn more working together.
 - Acknowledge when learners are confused and raise it to the instructors.
   Understanding why learners are confused provides useful feedback for